godwin-fk/document_reader/readme.md

 ### 4. Create a Groq API Key

 To use Groq services, you need to create an API key.
 Follow these steps:
+_ Go to the Groq API dashboard.
+_ Click on "Create New Key". \* Copy the generated API key.

 ### 5. Set up your environment variables

-Go to the Groq API dashboard.
-Navigate to the API Keys section.
-Click on "Create New Key".
-Copy the generated API key.
-Paste it in the main.py where its needed or create a .env file in the root directory and add the following line: GROQ_API_KEY=your_api_key_here or you can use my own api_key for this project.(main.py)
+    * Paste it in the main.py where its needed or create a .env file in the root directory.
+    * Add the following line: GROQ_API_KEY=your_api_key_here
+    * Or you can use my own api_key for this project.(main.py)

 ### 6. Running the project

-To run the project, execute:
+Execute:
 python main.py